ferbs/webstack-micro/README.md

       cp env.development.example .env

-  * **note:** if you plan on using Postgres in your project, make sure you set the postgres-related vars now.
+  * **note:** if you plan on using Postgres in your project, make sure you set the postgres-related vars **now**.
 (Its Docker build script creates a database and user based on their values.)

 * Ensure [Docker](https://docs.docker.com/) permissions are ok:
-  * If not already installed: [download](https://download.docker.com/)
+  * and of course, [download and install](https://download.docker.com/) Docker if you haven't already
   * Ensure its File Sharing setting grants containers permission to access either this entire repository, or `./mounted-volumes` and `./shared-constants`

 * Run the initialization script: `bin/init-dev-system.sh`
   * the script builds the Docker containers, installs dev-mode dependencies (eg, yarn install), and ensures expected data directories exist
   * the first run is slow...... (took ~ 6 minutes on an old MacBook Pro)

-* Set up your base domain
+* Set up your localhost base domain
   * It's best to add a couple base domains to `/etc/hosts`:

         sudo echo 127.0.0.1 webstack.loc >> /etc/hosts
         sudo echo 127.0.0.1 ws.webstack.loc >> /etc/hosts

   * You can replace "webstack.loc" here and in the .env shell variables, but the READMEs refer to it as "webstack.loc"
-  * If you do not have permission to /etc/hosts, you can use another domain that points back to localhost 127.0.0.1 like: `lvh.me`
+  * If you do not have permission to /etc/hosts, you can use another domain that points back to localhost 127.0.0.1 like: *lvh.me*
-  * Needed because navigating to your site using "http://localhost" or "http://127.0.0.1" confounds open id login, session cookies, and ssl on localhost
+  * note: needed because navigating to your site using "http://localhost" or "http://127.0.0.1" confounds open id login, session cookies, and ssl on localhost

 * Give it a try
-  * Create a local dev-mode account: `bin/dev.sh run passportjs-auth bin/create-dev-user.js dev@email.loc secret!
+  * Create a local dev-mode account for login: `bin/dev.sh run passportjs-auth bin/create-dev-user.js dev@email.loc secret!
 Some Name`
-  * Start the servers:: `bin/dev.sh up`
+  * Start the servers: `bin/dev.sh up`
   * Visit `http://webstack.loc`

-  * See additional tips and instructions in each service's README file.
+* Take a look at the tips and instructions in each service's README file.

 ### Docker Cheat Sheet

-The `bin/dev.sh` script is a very short shell script--it is just a passthrough to the official docker-compose binary, setting the "-f" options for you to `docker-compose.common.yml` and `docker-compose.development.yml`.
+The `bin/dev.sh` script is a very short shell script--it is just a passthrough to the official Docker Compose binary, setting the "-f" options for you, telling it to run with the settings defined in both `docker-compose.common.yml` and `docker-compose.development.yml`.

 * start your project: